Skip to main content

 Some good sources to get you started are: Identity, Claims, & Tokens – An OpenID Connect Primer and OpenID Connect explained.

-Supported OpenID Connect Flows
+Supported OpenID Connect flows

 The authorization code grant type is used to obtain both access tokens and refresh tokens and is optimized for confidential clients.
 Since this is a redirection-based flow, the client must be capable of interacting with the resource owner's user-agent (typically a web browser) and capable of receiving incoming requests (via redirection) from the authorization server.